mateolaszlo/nuiks/StudyVault/docs/deployment.md

 - `https://studyvault.example.com`
 - log in as `demo` or `admin`
 - upload a file
-- confirm the file appears in the file list, search results, and activity feed
+- confirm the file appears in the Drive grid, search results, and activity feed

 If you need local-only observability on the VM, tunnel or SSH in first: